 On the flip side, dextrose can cause just the opposite of hypoglycemia.
 Too much dextrose can cause spikes in your blood sugar levels.
 If you suffer from diabetes, hyperglycemia – a spike in blood sugar levels – takes place when dextrose enters your body.

-When this happens, the pancreas puts in more work then needed and your body doesn’t know how to process or respond to the insulin being released.
+When this happens, the pancreas puts in more work than needed and your body doesn’t know how to process or respond to the insulin being released.
 If left untreated this hyperglycemic condition could lead to:

 - Tissue damage